straightway/peerspace/documentation/PeerspaceChunking.md

 defining a new header version.
 Since chunks with all previous header version still may be around, always all header versions must be supported by the software.

+Integer values are always encoded in big endian byte order.

 ### Version 0

-A version 0 chunk header only consists of the first version byte, which must be 0x00, the complete rest of the chunk is the payload.
+A version 0 chunk contains a header only consisting of the version number.
+The rest of the chunk os the payload.

                  Header||
                 Version||Payload